 As a stoner, I believe we are responsible for showing that we are not what stoners use to be.
 Most of us are parents, employees, business owners, sisters, brothers, wives or husbands.
 We have lives and responsibilities to lead.
 We have chosen a plant as our medicine or for how we want to spend our pass time.
 We have a right to that decision.

 We have allowed alcohol and tobacco which have minimal if any good benefits.
-Cannabis has proven benefits, naturally works with our body and can help our environment if we can stop spreading the stigmas of cannabis.
+Cannabis has proven benefits, naturally works with our body, and can help our environment if we can stop spreading the stigmas of cannabis.

 When I started using cannabis I made a deal with myself that it could never interfere with my life, my routines, how I care for myself.
-And for the most part it hasn't - I am human and do not lead a perfect life.
+And for the most part, it hasn't - I am human and do not lead a perfect life.

 1) Kindness towards one another

 The world could use some more kindness, cannabis user or not.
 I love the cannabis community because it's generally filled with really kind and sweet people.
 Joining the cannabis community has been exciting and is showing me that it's okay to put my guard down again.
 It's okay to show kindness to others and to be vulnerable again.
 None of this comes easy but it's something that I believe in and something that the world needs more of.
 We do not all have to be exactly the same way to show kindness.
-I'm scared to be vulnerable with the world but I'm on a mission to share the cannabis-friendly lifestyle.
+I'm scared to be vulnerable with the world but I'm on a mission to share a cannabis-friendly lifestyle.

 2) Understanding even when we don't

 I believe this can be the hardest because there are times we just don't understand.
-And as humans we can't accept something we do not understand.
+And as humans, we can't accept something we do not understand.

 But this is where I believe in agreeing to disagree.